 For an overview of the Exendin-4 data in man, see Exendin-4: Human data

 CJC-1131: GLP-1-albumin drug affinity complex (DAC) technology.
 GLP-1 is a GLP-1 analogue engineered for covalent coupling to albumin.
 The GLP-1 albumin compound retains the ability to bind to and activate the GLP-1 receptor, and appears to exhibit highly similar biological actions, compared to native GLP-1, when assessed using cells in vitro, or rodents in vivo.
 For an overview of CJC-1131, see Development and characterization of a glucagon-like Peptide 1-albumin conjugate: the ability to activate the glucagon-like Peptide 1 receptor in vivo.
 Diabetes.
 2003 Mar;52(3):751-9.
-See CJC-1131
+The development of CJC-1131 has been discontinued.

 ZP10, Zealand Pharma, and Aventis

 ZP10 is an exendin-4 derivative being developed by Zealand Pharmaceuticals.
-A licensing deal with Aventis was announced on June 25 2003, whereby Aventis received global rights to and responsibility for commercialization of ZP10 (AVE-10).
-See the Zealand Press Release and the Sanofi update of AVE-0010 Phase 2 Data from Septmber 2007
+A licensing deal with Aventis was announced on June 25 2003, whereby Aventis received global rights to and responsibility for commercialization of ZP10 (AVE-0010).
+See the Zealand Press Release and the Sanofi update of AVE-0010 Phase 2 Data from Septmber 2007 Lyxumia ELIXA CVS outcomes studies

 LY315902 is a Lilly DPP-IV-resistant GLP-1 analogue and LY307161 SR is a sustained release formulation of a GLP-1 analog suitable for once daily administration; LY307161 efficacy has been examined in human clinical trials.
 In data presented at the 2002 ADA Meeting in San Francisco, the pharmacokinetic/-dynamic effects of a single 4.5 mg LY307161 SR was evaluated in 9 patients with Type 2 diabetes, mean age 60, BMI 30.3, HbA1c 7.3, treated with diet (7) and/or metformin (2) over a period of 21 days.
 Food intake on test days was identical for each individual.
 In all but one patient, blood glucose was lowered to near-normal levels throughout the duration of the test days (day 6 and day 21).
 No hypoglycemia was observed and the average body weight of the patients declined by 2.1 + 0.5 kg.
 Nevertheless, Eli Lilly announced it was discontinuing the GLP-1 analogue clinical program at the time it disclosed its intent on Friday Sept 20 2002 to partner with Amylin in the clinical development of exendin-4 (AC2993-Exenatide).